Johann Balthasar Schupp: Theologian and hymnist

 In August 1641 Schupp was awarded a university licentiate in Theology.

 After the death of Johannes Steuber in 1643 the relevant official appointed Schupp to succeed him as the minister-preacher ("Prediger") at the Elisabethkirche (Church of St.Elisabeth).
 He combined the office with his continuing academic duties at the university.
 Two years later, in 1645, he received from the university his doctorate in Theology: correspondence indicates that it was now intended and assumed both by the Landgraf and by Schupp that he would have the time to conclude his tome on the recent history of Hesse-Darmstadt.

 Schupp's first compilation of religious songs (hymns) was published at Marburg in 1643.
 The volume, entitled "Passion und Buß, auch Trost-, Bitt- und Danklieder" (loosely, "Passion, repentance and consolation: songs of requests and thanks"), contained the lyrics for ten hymns.
 A second volume, entitled "Morgen- und Abendlieder" (Morning and Evening songs), made its first appearanance probably in the same year.
 The two volumes were aggregated into a single volume of fourteen hymns and re-printed in Hamburg in 1655.
 Some of the hymns reappeared in the 1666 edition of the Praxis Pietatis (German-language hymn book) produced in Frankfurt: some were reproduced in locally compiled and printed "community hymnals".
-Schupp's hymn lyrics no doubnt servd their purpose for seventeenth century Lutherans, but they were essentially "of their time".
+Schupp's hymn lyrics no doubt served their purpose for seventeenth century Lutherans, but they were essentially "of their time".
 During later centuries they have been overlooked: they evince no enduring poetic merit.